 When I was offered the opportunity to join our one-week Mount Toubkal trekking holiday the emotions were mixed.
 I was filled with excitement at the prospect of something new; a country I’d never visited before, a new challenge and a real adventure which I knew I’d never do on my own – but I was also bubbling with worries about whether I was fit enough for the challenge, how I’d cope with the heat, the altitude, camping, being in a group of people I didn’t know… the list was endless.

 I chatted to as many people in the KE office I could find to glean any helpful insights, went walking up and down as many Lakes fells as I could and bought or borrowed the kit before setting off in a state of nervous anticipation.
+I made the most of my day in Marrakesh before meeting my group by exploring by foot - what an incredible city, bursting with life, colour and noise, a proper sensory overload but also one with places of real calm and tranquility.

 sunset camp